simonizerlol/CTF/README.md

   3. Countermeasures.: Determine and document any countermeasures currently in place to prevent an attack, along with identifying new locations where countermeasures may be installed to prevent threats you have assessed.
 * Light-weight threat modeling (for bug bounty hunters and other security consultants):
   1. Enumerate Entrypoints: Enable Burp Proxy and then use every function of the application which you can find, for every access level you have.
   2. Document Target Assets: Think through and write down every asset in which an attacker may be interested, along with the business impact of its compromise.
-    - User PII and passwords
+E.g. User PII and passwords, Admin panel access, Transaction histories, Source code, Database credentials.
-    - Admin panel access
-    - Transaction histories
-    - Source code
-    - Database credentials
   3. Develop Game Plan: Rank the entrypoints in order of perceived value.
   4. Restrict Yourself: Handle the most applications in under an hour.
 Do not overthink it and reconsider your approach if you are going over this.
 * Resources: